satchelspencer/hsrs/docs/overview.md

 elements also have _params_ which are references to other elements used in creating the final value for the props. for a simple grammar element representing `[noun] is [adjective].` you'd have two params. parameters can represent categories of elements: `adjective`, or even other other parameterized elements like `[adverb] [adjective]`.

-given a set of parameters, elements need a way to build their final property values based of their parameters. for basic computation hsrs uses [jexl](https://github.com/TomFrost/Jexl), which handles string manipulation and parameter value accessing: `noun.en+' is '+adjective.en`
+given a set of parameters, elements need a way to build their final property values based on their parameters. for basic computation hsrs uses [jexl](https://github.com/TomFrost/Jexl), which handles string manipulation and parameter value accessing: `noun.en+' is '+adjective.en`

 ### constraints

 in the context of language learning, we often need ways during [sampling](#sampling) to restrict parameters across multiple sibling elements for the final output to still make sense.

-a common example is preserving a specific parameter by name across multiple elements. lets say we have the following elements:
+a common example is preserving a specific parameter by name across multiple elements. let's say we have the following elements:

 - _noun-adjective-statement_ `'the '+noun+' is '+adjective`
 - _noun-and-adjective_ `statementA+' and '+statementB.adjective`